-But while most people think air pollution only troubles the respiratory system, and consult a doctor about air pollution impacts on health only when they are down with a cough or cold that's not related to a seasonal flu, this is not entirely true.
+Most people think air pollution only troubles the respiratory system, and consult a doctor only when they are down with a cough or cold.
+However, this is not entirely true.
 Air pollution impacts your overall health and well-being, from your eyes to your throat, heart, skin and more.
 People complain of burning eyes, scratchy throats, intermittent headaches, fatigue, and body aches.
 These symptoms often resemble the flu or a common viral infection, but in reality, they may be the body's response to rising air pollution levels.

-This is why, as the air quality continues to worsen, it is very important that you understand exactly which symptoms are clear indications of air pollution impact, and what to do about them.
+This is why, with poor air quality, it is very important that you understand exactly which symptoms are clear indications of air pollution impact, and what to do about them.

 Air pollution can cause burning, itchy and watery eyes, due to the tiny, harmful particles and gases present in the air, such as PM2.5, nitrogen dioxide, sulfur dioxide, and more.
 These pollutants tend to irritate the eye, causing inflammation and oxidative stress.
 This can lead to redness, increased tear production as a protective response, which causes watery eyes.
 The irritation also stimulates nerve endings, which causes burning and itching sensations.
 When you're exposed to air pollution for a prolonged period of time, it can worsen eye allergies, dryness and other issues.